Food Truck Statistics for 2026: Industry Trends, Data, & Insights

 For point-of-sale (POS) systems, here’s what food truck owners are using:

-• Handheld is the most popular with food truck operators: 37.9% said they use a handheld system to process transactions.
+- Handheld is the most popular with food truck operators; 37.9% said they use a handheld system to process transactions

-• 36.8% use a tablet, followed closely by smartphones at 33.3%.
+- 36.8% use a tablet, followed closely by smartphones at 33.3%

-• Despite the rise in handheld devices and tablets, 16.1% of food trucks use a desktop computer POS system.
+- Despite the rise in handheld devices and tablets, 16.1% of food trucks use a desktop computer POS system

-• Of the 19.8% of food truck owners who do use food truck finder apps, the overwhelming majority have a presence of StreetFoodFinder (71.4%).
+Of the 19.8% of food truck owners who do use food truck finder apps, the overwhelming majority have a presence of StreetFoodFinder (71.4%).

-• Mobile Nom is the next most popular food truck finder app, with 14.3% of respondents saying they’re active on this platform.
+- Mobile Nom is the next most popular food truck finder app, with 14.3% of respondents saying they’re active on this platform

-• Truckster, Truckily, and TruckFindr are the least popular, each used by 7.1% of food truck owners surveyed.
+- Truckster, Truckily, and TruckFindr are the least popular, each used by 7.1% of food truck owners surveyed

 Food Truck Marketing

-• Instagram, which is owned by Facebook, is the next most popular platform for food trucks according to 71.4% of people surveyed.
+- Instagram, which is owned by Facebook, is the next most popular platform for food trucks, according to 71.4% of people surveyed

-• Despite its growing popularity worldwide, only 22.6% of food truck owners use TikTok to promote their business.
+- Despite its growing popularity worldwide, only 22.6% of food truck owners use TikTok to promote their business

 Food Truck Insurance Claims

-As for tools and equipment claims, weather damage and stolen gear — particularly generators — top the list.
+As for tools and equipment claims, equipment failure/food spoilage and theft — particularly generators — top the list.
+Generators are often targeted by thieves because some are worth hundreds (and sometimes even thousands) of dollars.